Enrique-ZA/PyQt4/README.rst

 About
 =====

-This is repository is about projects or examples I did to learn PyQT4
+This is repository is about projects or examples I coded to learn and explore PyQT4